Zeppy Attashian, Attorney at Law

 How Long Does a Prenup Last in California?

-Generally, a Califonia prenuptial agreement has no expiration date and will never expire.
+Generally, a California prenuptial agreement has no expiration date and will never expire.
 Under certain circumstances, a prenup may be modified or changed, such as when:

 • Both parties mutually agree on revising the prenuptial agreement